 There are several variables that contribute to how quickly a person can move into their home.
 Typically, an approved applicant can move into their Habitat home approximately one year after approval.

 Do I/we need a good credit score to qualify for a house?

 Habitat Orlando & Osceola will pull a credit report to review any accumulated debt and how you have handled payments in the past.
-If it is determined that your debt load will impede your ability to take on more debt (e.g., a mortgage), we will refer you to a credit counselor who can work with you on ways to repair your credit.
+If it is determined that your debt load will impede your ability to take on more debt (e.g., a mortgage), we will refer you to a credit counselor who can work with you on ways to build your credit.
 We require a minimum credit score of 650.
 Alternative lines of credit may be considered if an applicant does not have any credit scores.

 Do you only accept families?